aziyan99/sqeeder/README.md

 ```python
 python3 main.py -f <sqlfile.sql> -o <theseederfile.php>
 ```
+If youre in windows machine and already installed python 3 just use `python` instead of `python3`.
 ### Available Command
 Currently, there is only two command :)
 1. `python3 main.py -h` for help.